Buckwheat: Culinary use

-Buckwheat noodles play a major role in the cuisines of Japan (soba) and Korea (naengmyeon, makguksu and memil guksu).
+Buckwheat noodles play a major role in the cuisines of Japan (soba) and Korea (naengmyeon, makguksu and memil-guksu).
 Soba noodles are the subject of deep cultural importance in Japan.
 The difficulty of making noodles from flour with no gluten has resulted in a traditional art developed around their manufacture by hand.
 A jelly called memilmuk in Korea is made from buckwheat starch.
+Local buckwheat variety from Bongpyeong, Korea, is known as Bongpyeong memil and is a powerful symbol for both cultural and gastronomic reasons.

 Noodles also appear in Italy, with pasta di grano saraceno in Apulia region of Southern Italy and pizzoccheri in the Valtellina region of Northern Italy.

 Buckwheat pancakes are eaten in several countries.
 They are known as buckwheat blini in Russia, galettes bretonnes in France, ployes in Acadia, poffertjes in the Netherlands, boûketes in the Wallonia region of Belgium, kuttu ki puri in India and kachhyamba in Nepal.
 Similar pancakes were a common food in American pioneer days.
-They are light and foamy.
+They are light and airy when baked.
 The buckwheat flour gives the pancakes an earthy, mildly mushroom-like taste.

 Yeasted patties called hrechanyky are made in Ukraine.

 Buckwheat is a permitted sustenance during fasting in several traditions.
 In India, on Hindu fasting days (Navaratri, Ekadashi, Janmashtami, Maha Shivaratri, etc.), fasting people in northern states of India eat foods made of buckwheat flour.
 Eating cereals such as wheat or rice is prohibited during such fasting days.
 While strict Hindus do not even drink water during their fast, others give up cereals and salt and instead eat non-cereal foods such as buckwheat (kuttu).
 In the Russian Orthodox tradition, it is eaten on the St. Philip fast.